incoqnito/healthstorage-odm/readme.md

 ```
 ## Overview

-### Defining a Model
+### Defining a HsModel

-Defining a model is realized by calling the define function.
-It returns a model based on given input.
+Defining a HsModel is realized by calling the define function.
+It returns a HsModel based on given input.

 Example:
 ```ts